Search programs

 Discover More Options

-We evaluated each school’s program on tuition costs, admission, retention and graduation rates, faculty, and reputation, as well as the student resources provided for online students.
-Then we calculated the Intelligent Score on a scale of 0 to 100.
+We evaluated each school’s program on admission, retention, and graduation rates as well as tuition costs, faculty, reputation, and the resources provided for online students.
+Then, we calculated the Intelligent Score on a scale of 0 to 100.
 Read more about our ranking methodology.

-Next, we compared this comprehensive list of online communications degree programs to a list of aggregated college rankings from reputable publications like the U.S. News & World Report, among others, to simplify a student’s college search.
+Next, we compared this comprehensive list of online communications degree programs to a list of aggregated college rankings from reputable publications like U.S. News & World Report, among others, to simplify a student’s college search.
 We pored through these rankings so students don’t have to.

-What Can You Expect From an Online Communications Program
+What Can You Expect From an Online Communications Program?

 Students earning their undergraduate degree will typically take four years to graduate from these programs, while those seeking a graduate degree take less time, approximately two years.